 1. Soft Bad sectors:

-This usually occurs whenever data is badly written and Chkdsk generally, attempts at repairing the soft Bad sectors.
+This usually occurs whenever data is badly written, and Chkdsk generally attempts to repair the soft Bad sectors.

 2. Hard Bad sectors:

 This usually occurs whenever there is some physical damage to the disk.
 The purpose of scanning through Chkdsk is so that it marks all the hard Bad sectors thereby those will not be used again.

 Now that you know What it is Chkdsk and its purpose in fixing hard drive problems.
 Let’s figure out on how to go about it.

 There are two ways to do this, and they are: